 Place the pitted

-cherries evenly over the frangipane.
-Bake for about 25 - 35 minutes, or
+and halved cherries evenly over the frangipane.
+Bake the tart for about

 Sweet Pastry Crust: